Last Updated on September 19, 2023

 Ever wonder about acupuncture?
 I shared my first acupuncture session experience here.

-My skin is maturing, and this is the best AM skincare routine for women over 40.
+My skin is maturing, and this is the best AM skincare routine for women over 40 and my favorite skincare products I use every day.